 Knowledge can be empowering.
-The Alzheimer's Association offers many education programs designed to help the person with dementia, family members and professional care providers gain the knowledge and skills needed to enhance the quality of life for all affected.
+The Alzheimer's Association offers many education programs designed to help the person with dementia, family members and professional care providers gain the knowledge and skills needed to enhance quality of life.

 Professional Training for special dementia care programs for healthcare providers.

-Have a question?
-You don't have to wait for a scheduled event to find out what you need to know.
+You don't have to wait for a scheduled education program to get answers to your questions.
 Call the 24/7 Helpline at 1-800-272-3900 any time of day or night to speak to a knowledgeable and caring person